Vault of Death (Thunderbirds): Plot

-With no sign of Silton, Lovegrove radios International Rescue.
-John Tracy (voiced by Ray Barrett) relays the details from the Thunderbird 5 space station to Tracy Island, and Jeff (Peter Dyneley) dispatches Scott (Shane Rimmer) in Thunderbird 1 followed by Virgil and Alan (David Holliday and Matt Zimmerman) in Thunderbird 2.
-However, on arriving in London, the brothers establish that the city's underground power cables prevent them from using Thunderbird 2s Mole pod vehicle to tunnel into the vault.
-Their cutting equipment fails to penetrate the door, so Scott calls base for ideas on how to reach Lambert.
-Grandma (voiced by Christine Finn) suggests there could be a way into the vault from the disused London Underground.
+With no sign of Silton, Lovegrove radios International Rescue for help.
+John Tracy relays the details from the Thunderbird 5 space station to Tracy Island, and Jeff dispatches Scott in Thunderbird 1 followed by Virgil and Alan in Thunderbird 2.
+Arriving in London, the brothers establish that due to the city's network of underground power lines, they cannot use The Mole to tunnel into the vault.
+Their cutting torches fail to penetrate the door, so Scott calls base for ideas on how to reach Lambert.
+Grandma suggests gaining access from below via the abandoned London Underground.

-As Lambert, gasping for air, finally discovers he is locked in, Virgil and Alan access Bank Station and plant explosives on a wall backing directly onto the vault.
-Penelope, Parker and Silton reach the bank, but Silton realises that he left his key at Penelope's.
-Parker asks Penelope for one of her hairpins.
-As Virgil and Alan detonate the explosives, blowing a hole in the wall, Parker uses the hairpin to pick the lock and open the door.
+As Lambert, gasping for air, finally discovers that he is locked in, Virgil and Alan enter Bank Station and plant explosives on a wall backing directly onto the vault.
+Penelope, Parker and Silton reach the bank with a minute to spare, only for Silton to realise that he left his key at Penelope's.
+As Virgil and Alan blast through the wall, Parker uses one of Penelope's hairpins to open the door in a matter of seconds.
 Virgil and Alan lead the breathless Lambert away.
-Appalled that the vault has been defeated with such ease, Silton and Lovegrove agree to reinstate the old vault.
+Appalled that the new vault has been defeated so easily, Silton and Lovegrove agree to reinstate the old one.

-In the closing scene, Fred breaks into the now-deserted vault on his own, amused to find that Parker and the Tracys have beaten him to it.
+As they drive home, Penelope asks Parker why it took so long for him to get into the old safe, but moments to get into the new one; Parker replies that he did not want to disappoint his audience.
+Meanwhile, Fred breaks into the vault, amused to find that Parker and the Tracys have beaten him to it.